Huge James Watrous mural moved from original Webcrafters home to Chazen Museum of Art

-The piece, “Printing is the Inseparable Companion of Achievement,” was transferred by truck trailer from Webcrafters, and once at the museum, specialists from a Chicago art rigging and mounting company delicately nudged it into the Chazen's original Elvehjem building through a two-story window at the north entrance.
+The piece was transferred by truck trailer from Webcrafters, and once at the museum, specialists from a Chicago art rigging and mounting company delicately nudged it into the Chazen’s original Elvehjem building through a two-story window at the north entrance.

 “Even if you’re not interested in art, this giant thing, and trucks and everything, it’s pretty spectacular,” said Kirstin Pires, the museum’s editor, who was among about 25 people gathered to watch the process.
 “It appeals to the 10-year-old boy in me.”